vercel/swr/README.md

 **This is incorrect**.
 Because the identifier of the data is `'/api/data'`, which is also the index of the cache.
 When `token` changes, SWR will still treat it as the same key and request.

-Instead, you can use an array as the `key` parameter, which contains multiple arguments (can be any object or value) of `fetcher`:
+Instead, you can use an array as the `key` parameter, which contains multiple arguments of `fetcher`:

 ```js
 useSWR(['/api/data', token], fetchWithToken)